A Morita theorem for modular finite W-algebras

-These bounds soon led him to define what has become known as the restricted finite $W$-algebra \cite{Pr02}, and to prove a wonderful Morita theorem expressing the reduced enveloping algebra as a matrix algebra over the restricted finite $W$-algebra.
-Much more recently these dimension bounds have been shown to be best possible, using the techniques of reduction modulo $p$ along with the representation theory of the ordinary finite $W$-algebra (see \cite[Theorem 2.2]{Pr10a}, \cite[Theorem A]{Pr14}) provided the underlying characteristic is larger than some unknown bound.
-The process of reducing representations modulo $p$ leads to the consideration of certain infinite dimensional modular finite $W$-algebras.
-The purpose of the current article is to prove analogues of Premet's Morita theorem involving these infinite dimensional algebras.
+These bounds soon led him to define two families of algebras \cite{Pr02}: the restricted finite $W$-algebras and the ordinary finite $W$-algebras over $\C$.
+It was immediately demonstrated that the reduced enveloping algebra is a matrix algebra over the restricted finite $W$-algebra, whilst the ordinary finite $W$-algebra has allowed wonderful progress to be made in the representation theory of complex semisimple Lie algebras (see \cite{Lo10a} for example).
+In this paper we consider the finite $W$-algebra $\wU(\g,e)$, which is defined as the opposite endomorphism ring of the mod $p$ reduction of the ordinary generalised Gelfand--Graev module.
+We prove an unrestricted version of the matrix isomorphism theorem mentioned above, which should be seen as a modular version of Skryabin's equivalence, and which (we hope) shall pave the way for similar progress to be made in the representation theory of modular Lie algebras.

-\p Let $G$ be a connected, simply connected reductive algebraic group over an algebraically closed field $\K$ of characteristic $p > 0$ good for $G$, and let $\g$ be its Lie algebra.
-We assume throughout that there exists a non-degenerate $G$-invariant bilinear form $(\cdot, \cdot)$ on $\g$, which induces a $G$-equivariant bijection $\g \rightarrow \g^\ast$.
-The enveloping algebra $U(\g)$ is naturally filtered $U(\g) = \bigcup_{i\geq 0} U_i(\g)$ and the PBW theorem states that the associated graded algebra $\gr U(\g)$ is the symmetric algebra $S(\g)$.
-Since we are working over a field of positive characteristic, $U(\g)$ is a finite module over its centre $Z(\g)$ which is generated by the group invariants $U(\g)^G$ and a large polynomial subalgebra $Z_0(\g)$ called the $p$-centre (this description of the centre was first obtained in \cite{Ve72}).
-The $p$-centre is $G$-equivariantly isomorphic to $S(\g)^p \subseteq S(\g)$ and $S(\g)^p$ identifies naturally with the coordinate ring on the Frobenius twist $(\g^\ast)^{(1)}$ of $\g^\ast$.
-This isomorphism leads to a natural identification of the maximal spectrum